meerk40t/meerk40t/README.md

 * Provide developers with a highly extensible platform to help further their own ideas, and provide novel work to the laser community at large.

 ## Running
-MeerK40t is written in Python and precompiled versions are [available for download](https://github.com/meerk40t/meerk40t/releases) for Windows, Mac OSX, Linux and Raspberry Pi.
+MeerK40t is written in Python and precompiled versions are [available for download](https://github.com/meerk40t/meerk40t/releases) for Windows, Mac OSX, Linux and Raspberry Pi (more infos below).
 Due note this sometimes will give false postitives for various viruses (especially since Meerk40t isn't signed).

 Alternatively you can run MeerK40t directly from Python. `pip install meerk40t[all]` with python installed will usually be sufficient.
 Then merely run `meerk40t` at the command line.